DaveParillo/cisc187-assignments/lab03-string/README.md

 for example, `ctest -R step2`.

 - Add your new and modified files: `git add src README.md`
-- Save your changes: `git commit -m 'finished lab3'`
+- Save your changes: `git commit -m 'finish lab3'`
 - Submit your work for grading: `git push`

 ## Reflection